 This is that big photo-dump I have been promising.
 I do not want it to take forever to write, so I am gonna try to let the pictures speak for themselves and only add commentary where it is especially important/interesting.
 Also, no fancy transitions.
 They do not pay me enough for continuity.

 Berlin has an extensive network of water pumps, many of them still functional.
 The other day I saw a man washing his Mercedes with water from such a pump.
 Some are brutally efficient hunks of steel, others are more ornate.
-I took a picture of this one, discovered on a walk through Volkspark Humboldthain with my friend Lucy, because it was very well lit and when you pump it the sea dragon head on the left spews water all over the place.

 A couple weeks back I took a long walk into the uncharted regions north of my apartment.
 I thought this MJ bust would be the most photo-worthy moment of the journey.